What is the test particle size of CNS14755?

 The definition of CMD is " the total number of particles larger than the CMD particle size is equal to the total number of particles smaller than it ";

-" the total mass of particles larger than MMD is equal to the total mass of particles smaller than MMD ."
+The definition of MMD is " the total mass of particles larger than MMD is equal to the total mass of particles smaller than MMD ."

 From the above definition, it can be clearly understood why CMD is usually much smaller than MMD.
 Because the number of small-sized particles accounts for a large amount of the total distribution, their mass accounts for a small amount.
 That’s why there is an incomprehensible phenomenon that 0.075um [CMD] is actually the same particle size as 0.26um [MMD].